 A clever, effective app that uses the cut-up technique and word-locking to help stimulate creative writing.
 It can help a writer come up with novel text ideas when writing lyrics for songs, rap lyrics, poetry, stories, haikus etc. No more writer's block!

-The Intermorphic Music Engine 4 is the latest version of our powerful, flexible and deep generative (MIDI) music engine and features a new Text Pattern voice type.
+The Intermorphic Music Engine 5 is the latest version of our powerful, flexible and deep generative (MIDI) music engine and features a new Text Pattern voice type.
 It utilises a range of generative / aleatoric / stochastic / algorithmic music techniques and parameters to create MIDI notes and MIDI controller events.
-More enhancements, extensions and supported platforms are expected to come during 2017.
-The IME 4 is the next stage of evolution for the Noatikl Music Engine 3 (NME 3).
+The IME 5 is the continued evolution of the Noatikl Music Engine 3 (NME 3).

-The Intermorphic Sound Engine 4 is the latest version of our MIDI-driven sound engine that comprises a framework of sound synthesis and fx technologies with associated design interfaces.
-It goes beyond the traditional limitations of MIDI as it supports control of a number of essential fx units including Reverb, Delay, Distortion, Filtering etc. More enhancements, extensions and supported platforms are expected to come during 2017.
-The ISE 4 is the next stage of evolution for the Partikl Sound Engine 3 (PSE 3).
+The Intermorphic Sound Engine 5 is the latest version of our MIDI-driven sound engine that comprises a framework of sound synthesis and fx technologies with associated design interfaces.
+It goes beyond the traditional limitations of MIDI as it supports control of a number of essential fx units including Reverb, Delay, Distortion, Filtering etc. The ISE 5 is the continued evolution of the Partikl Sound Engine 3 (PSE 3).

-The Intermorphic Text Engine 4 is the latest version of our cut-up text engine.
+The Intermorphic Text Engine 5 is the latest version of our cut-up text engine.
 It quickly generates a random cut-up from a word pool comprised of up to 5 user entered text fields as well as words blended in from an optional User Library and a user editable Wotja Word Bank.
-It already has improved word randsomisation and more enhancements are expected to come during 2017.
-The ITE 4 is the next stage of evolution for the Liptikl Text Engine.
+The ITE 4 is the continued evolution of the Liptikl Text Engine.

 Intermorphic Content Paks are simply add-on content collections zipped in such a way to make it extra easy to use in Intermorphic apps, and with some benefits.
 Wotja, Mixtikl and Noatikl all include a number of template Paks.